AcademySoftwareFoundation/OpenImageIO/RELEASING.md

 - `v1.2.3.4-alpha`, `v1.2.3.4-beta`, or `v1.2.3.4-RC1` are pre-releases for an
   upcoming public stable release, at the alpha, beta, or release candidate stages, respectively.
-- `v1.2.3.4-dev` is a "developer preview" within "master."
+- `v1.2.3.4-dev` is a "developer preview" within "main."
 It is not an official supported release, and while the numbering may indicate compatibility versus other recent developer previews, they should not be assumed to be compatible with any prior official stable releases.